geirev/LBM/README.md

 ### 1b.
 Advanced installation

-Make a personal github account unless you already have one.
+   - Make a personal github account unless you already have one.
-Fork the LBM repository.
+   - Fork the LBM repository.
-Next clone the forked repositories and set upstream to the original repositories where you need to replace <userid> with your github userid
+   - Next clone the forked repositories where you need to replace <userid> with your github userid.
+   - Set upstream to the original repositories.

 ```bash
 git clone git@github.com:<userid>/LBM.git